legendarycode3/decentralized-stablecoin/README.md

    * Enforcing protocol collateralization rules. </br>
    This contract is the only contract permitted to mint or burn DSC.
 2. ****DecentralizedStableCoin**** `DecentralizedStableCoin` is a standard ERC20 token that represents the protocol's stablecoin.</br>
   Its responsibilities are intentionally minimal: </br>
+  * ERC20 transfers